dtenny/clj-con/README.md

 ## Usage

-If you didn't this via quickload from the quickload repo (because it isn't there yet), add it to your `~/quicklisp/localprojects/` directory, update/wipe the `system-index` file accordinatly, and then you can quickload it.
+If you didn't get this via quickload from the quickload repo (because it isn't there yet), add it to your `~/quicklisp/localprojects/` directory, update/wipe the `system-index.txt` file accordingly, and then you can quickload it.

     ;; See 'local-projects' note in preceding paragraph
     (ql:quickload :clj-con) ; to use the code